 April 1st is known as All Fools Day!
 The genesis of our current understanding of April Fool’s Day grew out of the 1582 change in the calendar named after Pope Gregory.
-However, the calendar was inspired by Nicholaus Copernicus because the Catholic Church wanted a calendar that would allow them to easily plan their holy days (especially Easter) and they wanted a calendar that would be accurate for thousands of years.
+However, the calendar was inspired by Nicholaus Copernicus because the Catholic Church wanted a calendar that would allow them to easily plan their holy days (especially Easter), collect taxes, and they wanted a calendar that would be accurate for thousands of years.

 Copernicus was an astronomer and mathematician who figured out the Sun did not go around the Earth but in fact the Earth went around the Sun.
 At first the Catholic church was supportive of this view.
 However, in 1610 the Church made a formal charge of this view as heresy.
 Copernicus was long dead, having died on May 24, 1543.